LLNL/sundials/doc/arkode/guide/source/Usage/LSRKStep/User_supplied.rst

 User-supplied functions
 =============================

-The user-supplied functions for LSRKStep consist of:

-* at least one function :ref:`defining the dominant eigenvalue of the RHS <LSRKStep.Usage.DomEig>` (required),
+Currently, there is only one user-supplied function for LSRKStep (in addition to the :c:type:`ARKRhsFn` arguments that define the IVP).